Software-Knife-and-Tool/mu/README.md

 % mux init
 ```

-Subsequent builds and packaging of the system can be facilitated with *mux*.
-See *mux* section below for usage instructions.
-A copy of the prior makefile can be found in the root directory as `mu.mk`.  *mu.mk* is deprecated in favor of the more *cargo*-like *mux*, but is left as a resource for the curious.
+Subsequent builds and packaging of the system are facilitated with *mux*.
+See the *mux* section below for usage instructions.

 Note: the *mux* and *makefile* installation mechanisms do not remove the installation directory before writing it and changes to directory structure and files will accumulate.